dwavesystems/dwave-ocean-sdk/docs/ocean/leap_authorization.rst

         .. tab-item:: Multiple Leap Projects
             :name: tab_authorize_multiple_leap_projects

-            To authorize your new environment to use the :ref:`API token <index_leap_sapi>` for one of multiple projects in your account, log in to your |cloud|_ account, set the preferred project to be the active project (by selecting *your_user_name* > **Projects** > *project*) and then use the procedure described in the :ref:`tab_authorize_single_leap_project`
+            You can log in to your |cloud|_ account, set the preferred project to be the active project (by selecting *your_user_name* > **Projects** > *project*) and then use the procedure described in the :ref:`tab_authorize_single_leap_project`